midastouch365/PFinance/README.md

 # How it could be better

-- Authenticate users so they can sign in and sign out
+- Authenticate users so they can log in and log out
 - Ability to transfer money to close friends

 # Screenshots